felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

 ## Readability

-First and foremost, your text must be **easy-to-read**.
+First and foremost, your text must be **easy to read**.
 Keep in mind that readers are busy, so they may read your text diagonally.
 You must have strategies in place to ensure that either your message passes on, or they find the help they need.
 You must also be **concise** and **objective**.
 Keep your text short and simple.

 To achieve an easily readable text, you must use: